NativeScript/nativescript-app-templates/packages/template-blank-solid-vision/README.md

-# NativeScript with Vue for visionOS
+# NativeScript with Solid for visionOS

 ```
 ns run visionos --no-hmr